compgeolab/website/news/msc-seminar-2025.md

-{{ macros.figure("../images/news/msc-presentation-arthur.png", caption = "Arthur presenting his MSc seminar at IAG-USP 2025", alt="A man in a maroon T-shirt is giving a presentation in a classroom, pointing to a slide projected on a screen.
-The slide discusses the acquisition of magnetometry data through airborne surveys and shows two maps with magnetic data, one labeled **INTERPOLAÇÃO** Several people are seated, and a microphone is placed on a chair in front of the presenter.
+{{ macros.figure("../images/news/msc-presentation-arthur.png", caption="Arthur presenting his MSc seminar at IAG-USP 2025", alt="A man in a maroon T-shirt is giving a presentation in a classroom, pointing to a slide projected on a screen.
+The slide discusses the acquisition of magnetometry data through airborne surveys and shows two maps with magnetic data, one labeled "INTERPOLAÇÃO" Several people are seated, and a microphone is placed on a chair in front of the presenter.
 A monitor on the right displays a video call with the same slide visible." ) }}

 ## Yago